-[Table from Dehn's 1900 paper (table translated by G. B. Halsted)]
+[Table from Dehn's 1900 paper (table translated by G. B. Halsted, "Supplementary report on non-Euclidean geometry," Science 14 (1901) 705-717.)]

 This situation makes necessary the complicated statement of hypotheses in the theorems about Saccheri-Lambert quadrilaterals.

 See pp. 188-189 and 250, especially footnote on p.
 189. My attempt to elaborate: (These remarks should be considered intuitive only.)